Tencent/TenDBCluster-TSpider/Documentation/com-problem/problem-analysis-en.md

 TSpider Node use connection pool to interactive with all the TenDB Node, each TSpider Node will establish spider_max_connections connections with each TenDB Node, when a large number of new connections flooded in an instant to TSpider Node, it may encounter no enough connnection to use and so Client will receive Error Code 12723.
 That is two ways to solve this problem:

-a.set a bigger spider_max_connections
+a. set a bigger `spider_max_connections`.

-b.optimizate the SQL, when the SQL execute more quickly, it will occupy the connection less time
+b. optimizate the SQL, when the SQL execute more quickly, it will occupy the connection less time.

 ### 1.3 ERROR 1477